 ExxonMobil’s dividend yield

-ExxonMobil (XOM) has consistently given returns to shareholders in the form of dividends, and for this reason, we’ve evaluated the company’s dividend yields below.
-Remember, the dividend yield is calculated as a ratio of annualized dividends to the price of stock.
+ExxonMobil (XOM) has consistently given returns to shareholders in the form of dividends.
+For this reason, we’ve evaluated its dividend yield.
+The dividend yield is calculated as the ratio of a company’s annualized dividends to the price of its stock.

-ExxonMobil’s dividend yield rose from 2.8% in 4Q13 to 3.6% in 4Q16.
-This was due to a steeper increase in dividend than the increase in its stock price during that period.
+ExxonMobil’s dividend yield rose from 2.7% in 3Q13 to 3.4% in 3Q16.
+This rise was due to a steeper rise in XOM’s dividend than in its stock price during the stated period.

-For diversified exposure to high dividend stocks, you might consider the iShares Core High Dividend ETF (HDV), which ETF has ~16% exposure to energy sector stocks, including XOM and CVX.
+For exposure to high dividend stocks, you can consider the iShares Core High Dividend ETF (HDV).
+The ETF also has ~17% exposure to energy sector stocks such as XOM and CVX.